Matsumae clan

-The Matsumae clan (松前氏, Matsumae-shi) was a Japanese aristocratic family who were daimyo of Matsumae Domain, in present-day Matsumae, Hokkaidō, from the Azuchi–Momoyama period until the Meiji Restoration.
-They were given the domain as a march fief in 1590 by Toyotomi Hideyoshi, and charged with defending it, and by extension the whole of Japan, from the Ainu "barbarians" of the north.
-They were the first Japanese to negotiate with Russia in any way.
+The Matsumae clan (松前氏, Matsumae-shi) was a Japanese aristocratic family who were daimyo of the Matsumae Domain, now in Matsumae, Hokkaido, from the Azuchi–Momoyama period until the Meiji Restoration.
+They were given the march as their fiefdom in 1590 by Toyotomi Hideyoshi, and charged with defending it, and by extension the whole of Japan, from the Ainu "barbarians" of the north.

+The Late Middle Japanese and Early Modern Japanese term for Hokkaido was Yezo, now pronounced Ezo; it was renamed only during the Meiji Restoration of 1868.

+The Matsumae were the first Yamato people to negotiate with the Russian Empire.
 Following the Meiji Restoration, the family was bestowed the title of Viscount.

 History

-The clan, originally known as the Kakizaki clan (蠣崎氏), had settled in Kakizaki, Kawauchi, Mutsu on the Shimokita Peninsula.
+The Matsumae, originally the Kakizaki clan (蠣崎氏, Kakizaki-shi)), had settled in Kakizaki, Kawauchi, Mutsu on the Shimokita Peninsula.
 Claiming descent from the Takeda clan of Wakasa Province, the family later took the name Matsumae.

-They were given the area around present-day Matsumae, Hokkaidō, what would become the Matsumae Domain, as a march fief in 1590 by Toyotomi Hideyoshi.
-They were charged with defending it, and by extension the whole of Japan, from the Ainu "barbarians" of the north.
-In exchange for their service in defending the country, the Matsumae were made exempt from owing rice to the shogunate in tribute, and from the sankin-kōtai system, under which most daimyōs (feudal lords of Edo period Japan) were required to spend half the year at Edo, while their families spent the entire year at Edo and were, essentially, held hostage to prevent rebellion.
+Toyotomi Hideyoshi gave the Matsumae the area around what is now Matsumae, Hokkaidō as a march fief in 1590.
+They were charged with defending it and Mainland Japan from the non-Yamato peoples of the north.
+In exchange for their service in protecting the country, the Matsumae were made exempt from owing rice to the Tokugawa shogunate in tribute and from sankin-kōtai, which kept feudal lords and their families hostage in Edo to prevent rebellion.

-Following the Meiji Restoration in 1868, the family was appointed Viscount in the new kazoku peerage.
+Following the Meiji Restoration in 1868, the family was appointed the rank of viscount in the new kazoku peerage.